awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

 # Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console<a name="tutorial-image-builder"></a>

+This tutorial describes how to create AppStream 2\.0 images that are based on Microsoft Windows Server operating systems\.
+If you want to create custom images that are based on Amazon Linux 2 operating system, see [Tutorial: Create a Custom Linux\-Based AppStream 2\.0 Image](tutorial-create-linux-image.md)\.

-This tutorial describes how to create a custom Amazon AppStream 2\.0 image that contains applications you can stream to your users, and default application and Windows settings to enable your users to get started with their applications quickly\.
+In this tutorial, you will learn how to create a custom Amazon AppStream 2\.0 image that contains applications you can stream to your users, and default application and Windows settings to enable your users to get started with their applications quickly\.
 To complete this tutorial, you must already have an image builder\.
 If you don't have an image builder, see [Launch an Image Builder to Install and Configure Streaming Applications](tutorial-image-builder-create.md)\.

 **Important**
 This tutorial includes information that applies to the latest base image release\.
-For more information, see [AppStream 2\.0 Base Image Release Notes](base-image-version-history.md)\.
+For more information, see [AppStream 2\.0 Base Image and Managed Image Update Release Notes](base-image-version-history.md)\.

 **Topics**
 + [Step 1: Install Applications on the Image Builder](#tutorial-image-builder-install)